CMCD1996/Portfolio/causes.md

 The World Health Organisation (WHO) conducted analysis on the impact mental, neurological and substance use disorders (MNS) have on the community at large.
 It is estimated at least 10% of the world's population is affected by MNS disorders and 20% of adolescents and children suffer from some type of mental disorder.
 The impact of MNS disorders on social and economic well-being is large.
 The global economy loses approximately $1 trillion annually in productivity due to depression and anxiety.
 MNS disorders are estimated to contribute to $2.5 - $8.5 trillion globally in economic losses, forecast to double by 2030 [(WHO,2020)](https://www.worldbank.org/en/topic/mental-health).

-As a community, it is our responsibility to support our most vulnerable and help the next generation overcome these challenges.
-Click the image below to review the Mental Health Foundation of New Zealand's website.
+As a community, it is our responsibility to support our most vulnerable and help the next generation overcome these challenges. **Click the image below to review the Mental Health Foundation of New Zealand's website**.
 [![MHF](/assets/images/mental-health-foundation.png)](https://www.mentalhealth.org.nz/)